Harald-U/istio101/workshop/exercise-3/README.md

     Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the Envoy proxy sidecar.

+1. Create the guestbook service.

+    ```shell
+    kubectl create -f guestbook-service.yaml
+    ```

+1. Verify that the service was created.

+    ```shell
+    kubectl get svc
+    ```
+    Output:
+    ```shell
+    NAME           TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)        AGE
+    guestbook      LoadBalancer   172.21.1.122     141.125.94.3   80:31710/TCP   93s
+    kubernetes     ClusterIP      172.21.0.1       <none>         443/TCP        7h6m
+    redis-master   ClusterIP      172.21.210.97    <none>         6379/TCP       2m46s
+    redis-slave    ClusterIP      172.21.186.161   <none>         6379/TCP       2m41s
+    ```

+1. Open the EXTERNAL-IP of the guestbook service in your browser.
+You should see the Guestbook app.

 ### Use Watson Tone Analyzer
 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app (version 2).
 The tone is converted to the corresponding emoticons.

 Create Watson Tone Analyzer in your own account.

-1. Switch to your own account by logging in again.
+1. Switch to **your own account** by logging in again.

     ```shell
     ibmcloud login
     ```

-1. Choose your own account (NOT IBM).
+1. From the account list, choose your own account (not the IBM account)!

 1. If prompted to choose a region, select us-south.